Ho-Ro/OpenMetra/README.md

 You need to install python3-stdeb, the Python to Debian source package conversion plugins for distutils.
 After success the package is available in directory `deb_dist`.
-You can do a clean install (as root) with `dpkg -i deb_dist/openmetra_*_all.deb`, the python module `openmetra` is put into the python3 library path, the script OpenMetra is copied into `/usr/bin`. `dpkg -P openhantek` does a clean uninstall.
+You can do a clean install (as root) with `dpkg -i deb_dist/openmetra_*_all.deb`, the python module `openmetra` is put into the python3 library path, the scripts `Metra*` are copied into `/usr/bin`. `dpkg -P openhantek` does a clean uninstall.

 ## Protocol Definition: